Chinese herbology: Toxicity

 From the earliest records regarding the use of medicinals to today, the toxicity of certain substances has been described in all Chinese materia medica.
 Since TCM has become more popular in the Western world, there are increasing concerns about the potential toxicity of many traditional Chinese medicinals including plants, animal parts and minerals.
 For most medicinals, efficacy and toxicity testing are based on traditional knowledge rather than laboratory analysis.
 The toxicity in some cases could be confirmed by modern research (i.e., in scorpion); in some cases it could not (i.e., in Curculigo).
 Further, ingredients may have different names in different locales or in historical texts, and different preparations may have similar names for the same reason, which can create inconsistencies and confusion in the creation of medicinals, with the possible danger of poisoning.
 Edzard Ernst "concluded that adverse effects of herbal medicines are an important albeit neglected subject in dermatology, which deserves further systematic investigation."
 Research suggests that the toxic heavy metals and undeclared drugs found in Chinese herbal medicines might be a serious health issue.

 Substances known to be potentially dangerous include aconite, secretions from the Asiatic toad, powdered centipede, the Chinese beetle (Mylabris phalerata, Ban mao), and certain fungi.
 There are health problems associated with Aristolochia.
 Toxic effects are also frequent with Aconitum.
 To avoid its toxic adverse effects Xanthium sibiricum must be processed.
 Hepatotoxicity has been reported with products containing Reynoutria multiflora (synonym Polygonum multiflorum), glycyrrhizin, Senecio and Symphytum.
-The evidence suggests that hepatotoxic herbs also include Dictamnus dasycarpus, Astragalus membranaceous, and Paeonia lactiflora; although there is no evidence that they cause liver damage.
+The evidence suggests that hepatotoxic herbs also include Dictamnus dasycarpus, Astragalus membranaceus, and Paeonia lactiflora; although there is no evidence that they cause liver damage.
 Contrary to popular belief, Ganoderma lucidum mushroom extract, as an adjuvant for cancer immunotherapy, appears to have the potential for toxicity.

 Also, adulteration of some herbal medicine preparations with conventional drugs which may cause serious adverse effects, such as corticosteroids, phenylbutazone, phenytoin, and glibenclamide, has been reported.

 However, many adverse reactions are due to misuse or abuse of Chinese medicine.
 For example, the misuse of the dietary supplement Ephedra (containing ephedrine) can lead to adverse events including gastrointestinal problems as well as sudden death from cardiomyopathy.
 Products adulterated with pharmaceuticals for weight loss or erectile dysfunction are one of the main concerns.
 Chinese herbal medicine has been a major cause of acute liver failure in China.

 Most Chinese herbs are safe but some have shown not to be.
 Reports have shown products being contaminated with drugs, toxins, or false reporting of ingredients.
 Some herbs used in TCM may also react with drugs, have side effects, or be dangerous to people with certain medical conditions.